 A new app helps people who are struggling to live an opiate-free existence.
 When you are addicted to opiates such as heroin, it’s difficult to build or maintain supportive relationships with others.

-Family members and friends are known to abandon their opiate-using loved ones due to the type of behaviour opiate addiction is known to cause.
+Family members and friends are known to abandon their opiate-using loved ones due to the type of behaviour opiate addiction are known to cause.

 This app, known as Hey Charlie, was developed by Emily Lindemer, a PhD student at MIT.